Odell Beckham Jr.: 2016 season

 Beckham entered the 2016 season with a new head coach, Ben McAdoo, after Tom Coughlin resigned from his position as the Giants' head coach.
 On September 17, Beckham was fined $12,154 for a dance-celebration during Week 1 against the Cowboys.
-On September 25, he was fined $36,000 for a blindside hit on safety Kenny Vaccaro in Week 2 against the New Orleans Saints.
-During Week 3 against the Washington Redskins, featuring Josh Norman, Beckham became the fastest player to reach 200 receptions by doing so in only 30 games.
+On September 25, he was fined $36,000 for a blindside hit on safety Kenny Vaccaro in Week 2 against the Saints.
+During Week 3 against the Redskins, featuring Josh Norman, Beckham became the fastest player to reach 200 receptions by doing so in only 30 games.
 He finished the game with seven receptions for 121 receiving yards as the Giants lost a close game 27–29.
 In Week 6, Beckham caught eight passes for a career-high 222 yards with two touchdowns against the Baltimore Ravens, leading the Giants to a 27–23 victory.
 In Week 13 against the Pittsburgh Steelers, he had ten receptions for 100 receiving yards in the 24–14 loss.
-In Week 16, against the Philadelphia Eagles, he had 11 receptions for 150 receiving yards in the 24–19 loss.
+In Week 16, against the Eagles, he had 11 receptions for 150 receiving yards in the 24–19 loss.
 In 2016, Beckham started all 16 games for the first time in his career and finished with 101 receptions, which was a career-high, 1,367 receiving yards, and ten touchdowns.
 He was a Pro Bowl selection for a third year in a row.
 The Giants finished 11–5 in 2016, clinching a Wild Card spot, and returned to the playoffs for the first time since 2011, but lost 13–38 to the Green Bay Packers in the Wild Card Round.
 Beckham had four receptions for 28 yards in the loss.
 After the game, a frustrated Beckham punched a hole in the wall in the visiting teams' locker room.
 The Giants agreed to pay for damages and repairs were done ten days later.
 He was ranked eighth by his fellow players on the NFL Top 100 Players of 2017.